oddbit-project/pokie/docs/index.md

 [Rick](https://git.oddbit.org/OddBit/rick) and [Rick-db](https://git.oddbit.org/OddBit/rick_db) libraries, following three-layer and clean architecture design principles.

-It features a object-oriented design, borrowing from common patterns found in other languages, such as dependency injection, service location, factories and object composition.
+It features an object-oriented design, borrowing from common patterns found in other languages, such as dependency injection, service location, factories and object composition.
 It also offers the following functionality:

 - Modular design;